 TARDIES - Tardies/Early Sign-out: To be eligible for perfect attendance each trimester students may not exceed one tardy/early sign-out.
 Only doctor-verified notes will be accepted as a valid excuse.
-See also - Attendance Procedures
+Tardies should be avoided when possible so that your child's good habits for being prepared and on time for learning are instilled during the early years of his/her education, which will lead to great work habits as an adult.
+(See also - Attendance)

-TELEPHONE USAGE - Student Use of Telephones - Students may call only if an emergency situation exists.
+TELEPHONE USAGE - Student Use of Telephones - Students may call only if an emergency exists.
 Students must have permission from the teacher before using the classroom phone or coming to the office to use the phone.
-Cell phones (wearable technology, included) should not be turned on during school hours.
+Cell phones (wearable technology [i.e., Apple watch], included) should not be turned on during school hours.
 (See - Cell Phones)

 TEXTBOOKS, SCHOOL SUPPLIES - Textbooks, library books, and basic school supplies are provided free of charge to all students.
+Chromebooks and hotspots may be checked out to students/families in the event of Distance Learning.
 In accordance with District policy and Education Code provisions, parents will be billed, however, for the cost of replacement or repair of lost or damaged school property.
 The replacement cost of textbooks may be as much as \$50 or more.
-The cost of many library books is close to \$30.
+The average cost of a library book ranges from \$10 to \$30.
+The cost of Chromebook is \$400.